jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/REST errors.md

         ORDER BY id;
       jsonProperties:
         - payload
-# Create a list of the items on the queue
+# Create a list of the items on the queue.
 data: =@ctx.datasources.queued-commands

 item: